Menthol versus regular cigarettes: Which is more harmful?

 Of course, the experience of using menthol cigarettes varies from person-to-person.
 A number of factors are at play, including the amount of smoke per drag and the various types and brands of cigarettes smoked.
 The design of the cigarette and filter can even change how much smoke people can inhale each time (e.g., filtered versus unfiltered cigarettes, fingers covering holes in filter, etc.).

 Regardless of these variables, the bottom line still stands: any type of smoking is harmful to one's health, even if someone is not inhaling, or if s/he is inhaling secondhand smoke.
-If you or someone you know would like to quit using tobacco — menthol or otherwise — you might start by checking out Smoking withdrawal symptoms and how to quit for cessation tips.
 For even more information about tobacco products, associated health risks, and cessation resources visit Smokefree.gov.

 Originally published Apr 22, 2005